Land banking: Government

 In 2011 New York State passed a land bank statute authorizing the establishment of nonprofits in each county to take title to vacant abandoned homes so they can be rehabilitated, sold or demolished in an orderly fashion.
 Many counties upstate including Erie County, Onondaga County, Schenectady County and Albany County have abandoned homes as people moved to the suburbs.
 Some properties have been abandoned due to back taxes and the city has taken title.

 The recent robo-signing settlement gave Attorney General Eric Schneiderman the wherewithal to fund land banks in Schenectady and Albany.

 The state of Michigan also has a land bank program.
 Ohio passed land bank legislation in 2009.

 Commercial

 Land banking as an investment is nothing new to America.
 Several self-made billionaires started by purchasing large tracts in California where the development opportunities had not yet arisen.
-People such as Bob Hope and Donald Trump have reaped tremendous reward from buying large areas and holding the property until the market commanded a considerable return when sold.
-There have however, also been many land scams in the US, such as the large areas of Florida swampland which were sold as being suitable for real estate.
+People such as Bob Hope and Donald Trump have reaped tremendous rewards from buying large areas and holding the property until the market commanded a considerable return when sold.
+There have, however, also been many land scams in the US, such as the large areas of Florida swampland which were sold as being suitable for real estate.